GK-ProjectsOne/Car-Dekho-Use-Car-Price-Prediction/README.md

 ## 🎉 Results
 - A **functional and accurate machine learning model** for predicting used car prices.
 - Comprehensive **analysis and visualizations** of the dataset.
-- Detailed **documentation** explaining the methodology, models, and results.
 - An **interactive Streamlit application** for real-time price predictions based on user input.

----

 This README document is designed to provide a clear and comprehensive overview of your project, guiding users and contributors through the problem statement, objectives, approach, and results.